Günter Lorenz: Confessions and sentencing

 After two days of interminable interrogations, Lorenz began to contradict himself.
-It was then ascertained that Lorenz and Daubinger could never, as stated by Lorenz, have stolen 10,000, but a maximum of 2,000 shillings, and thus Daubinger could have stolen the 8,000 other shillings.
-Finally, Lorenz confessed to having shot the two women himself.
+It was then ascertained that Lorenz and Daubinger could never, as stated by Lorenz, have stolen 10,000, but instead a maximum of 2,000 shillings, and thus Daubinger could possibly have stolen the remaining 8,000 shillings.
+Finally, Lorenz confessed to having murdered the two women himself.
 He used a Gewehr 98 with explosive ammunition, normally used for big game hunting.
 He had bought the ammo in a Viennese gun shop.
 In order to be able to wear it concealed, he had sawn off the piston and used a piece of carpet as a silencer.
-After a few hours, he finally confessed to the murder of his cousin, whom was killed with three shots and then beheaded on February 9 in an abandoned construction site on the banks of the Danube near Reichsbrücke, in order to make it harder to identify.
+After a few hours, he finally confessed to the murder of his cousin, who was killed with three gunshots and then beheaded on February 9 in an abandoned construction site on the banks of the Danube near Reichsbrücke, in order to render it difficult to identify.
 Lorenz then led the investigators to Daubinger's body, which he had buried under a snowdrift on Donauinsel.

 The extreme cold-blooded and unrepentant nature of the 18-year-old not only astonished the investigators, but later led to the imposition of the maximum penalty.
-Just before he wrote a confession, he asked with a smile if he could start studying and practising sport in jail, and learned about the choice of books in detention centers.
+Just before he wrote a confession, he had asked with a smile if he could start studying and practising sport in jail, and learned about the choice of books in detention centers.
 He also gave no comprehensible motive to date and said only that he did not like the three victims and thought they conspired against him.
 At first he even tried to portray Daubinger's killing as self-defense.
 The police assume he murdered his victims out of pure lust for killing.

 Despite having a notable personality disorder and mental dysfunction to a great extent, he was declared sane.
-Docent Dr. Willibald Sluga from the Department of Psychiatry said that he did not know a single crime that was comparable to it and that it was committed by a mental patient.
+Docent Dr. Willibald Sluga from the Department of Psychiatry said that he did not know a single crime that was comparable to it and that it was committed by a mentally ill individual.
 Prosecutor Ernst Kloyber "has not experienced such crimes in 15 years of work experience" and demanded the maximum penalty, while Lorenz's defender Gunther Gahleitner cited the accused's poor childhood and wanted for him not be condemned, but be sent to a mental institution.
 The last words of the defendant were: "My defender is psychotic."

 On March 14, 1984, Günter Lorenz was sentenced to 20 years imprisonment by presiding Justice Paul Weiser and was sent to a mental institution.
 In 2004, his dismissal was prevented by a psychiatric report, whereupon he began rampaging in Mittersteig Prison, threatening a psychologist and smashing furniture.
 He was overwhelmed by seven officials and was later transferred to the Stein Prison.